Provably Efficient Exploration in Inverse Constrained Reinforcement Learning: Empirical Evaluation

 \section{Empirical Evaluation}

-We empirically compare our algorithms against other methods across both discrete and continuous environments, where the agent aims to navigate from a starting location to a target location (where it receives a positive reward) while satisfying the constraint condition.
+We empirically compare our algorithms against other methods in both discrete and continuous environments, where the agent navigates from a starting location to a target location (receiving a positive reward) while satisfying the constraints.
+Our implementation of code for discrete environments is adapted from \cite{liu2023benchmarking}, and for continuous environments, it is adapted from \cite{gymnasium_robotics2023github}.

-{\bf Experiment Settings.} The evaluation metrics comprise: 1) {\it discounted cumulative rewards}, which measure the control performance of the learned policy; 2) {\it discounted cumulative costs}, which assess the safety of the learned policy; and 3) {\it Weighted Generalized Intersection over Union (WGIoU)} (see Appendix~\ref{metric:WGIOU}), which evaluates similarity between inferred constraints and ground-truth constraints.
+{\bf Experiment Settings.} The evaluation metrics include: 1) {\it discounted cumulative rewards}, which measure the optimality of the learned policy; 2) {\it discounted cumulative costs}, which assess the safety of the learned policy; and 3) {\it Weighted Generalized Intersection over Union (WGIoU)} (refer to Appendix~\ref{metric:WGIOU} for details), which robustly evaluates the similarity between inferred cost functions and ground-truth cost functions.

-{\bf Comparison Methods.} We compare our exploration algorithms, i.e., \greedy{} and PCSE, with four other exploration strategies, namely random exploration, $\epsilon$-greedy exploration, maximum-entropy exploration and upper confidence bound exploration, signified with different colors in Figure \ref{trainingcurves}.
+{\bf Comparison Methods.} We compare \greedy{} and PCSE with four other exploration strategies: random exploration, $\epsilon$-greedy exploration, maximum-entropy exploration, and upper confidence bound exploration.